-- 1. ALL VEHICLES parked or operated by any persons in connection with employment or attending classes of the college must be registered with the office of the Associate Dean of Student Services. - 2.
+- 1. All vehicles parked or operated by any person in connection with their employment or attendance of classes at the college must be registered with the Office of the Associate Dean of Student Services. - 2.
+Vehicle registration must be renewed at the beginning of each fall semester and will be valid until the beginning of the following fall semester so long as the registrant remains a student or a college employee. - 3.
 Expired campus registration decals must be removed.
-Current campus registration decals are to be affixed to the back window on the left (driver's side).
-"Affixed" means that the decal must be removed from the plastic container, the backing removed, and then pressed to the window.
-It is unacceptable to use tape to affix the decal or to mount it in any manner other than the process described.
-Decals affixed to any other area of the vehicle will result in a citation for "improperly displayed decal" (See Penalties). - 3.
+Current campus registration decals are to be affixed as indicated on the instruction sheet attached to the decal. - 4.
 The person to whom the vehicle is registered is responsible for the vehicle and all violations and citations issued thereto.
-If the person operating the vehicle is other than the registrant, and a violation is committed, both he/ she and the registrant may be fined. - 4.
-EACH STUDENT who registers for classes in Harriman, Pellissippi, or Oak Ridge will be assessed a \$2 access fee each semester. - 5.
-ALL FACULTY AND STAFF will be assessed an annual campus access fee of \$5.00.
-Persons who are employed Spring semester or after will be assessed a campus access fee of \$2.50. - 6.
-ALL FACULTY, STAFF, AND STUDENTS who pay the campus access fee will be given a parking decal.
-ADDITIONAL DECALS WILL BE AVAILABLE AT THE COST OF \$1.
-The decal(s) issued will be valid from September 1 through August 31 of the following year. - 7.
-If you are unable to drive your own vehicle on a particular day, leave an explanatory note displayed on the dashboard (along with your decal number) to alert the security officer.
-In case of an emergency and for no more than three (3) days, temporary permits are available in the Dean of Students' Office (Harriman) or at the State Tech Security Department (Pellissippi). - 8.
-Roane State decals will be honored at the Pellissippi campus.
-Students attending classes at Pellissippi will receive special parking instructions upon registering for classes there.
-The State Tech Security Department directs campus access on that campus.
+If the person operating the vehicle is other than the registrant, and a violation is committed, both he/ she and the registrant may be fined. - 5.
+Each student who registers for classes will be assessed a \$2.00 campus access fee each semester. - 6.
+Faculty and Staff will be assessed an annual campus access fee of \$5.00.
+Persons who are employed spring semester or after will be assessed a campus fee of \$2.50. - 7.
+All faculty, staff, and students who pay the campus access fee will be given a parking decal.
+Additional decals will be available at a cost of \$1.00.
+The decal(s) issued will be valid from August through August of the following year. - 8.
+If you are unable to drive your own vehicle on a particular day, leave an explanatory note on the dashboard (along with your decal number) to alert the security officer. - 9.
+In case of an emergency, temporary permits, for no more than three (3) days, are available in the Office of the Associate Dean of Student Services at no cost.